Plan your journey to Fleetwood from the main road and rail network using Omio, it makes getting to Fleetwood a breeze!

 See the boating lakes, Marine Hall and The Mount, the seafront and North Euston Hotel, beach and RNLI.
-Then the docks and finally Asda and the Freeport Fleetwood.
+Then the docks and finally Asda and Affinity Lancashire.

 From the RNLI turn right and go inland down any of the side streets and you’ll come to the main shopping street and market.

 Coming to Fleetwood from the motorway network or inland, pick up the main A585 and stick with it and follow the signs for Fleetwood.